 Executive Producer/Co-Showrunner of “Supergirl”

-Robert Rovner serves as executive producer/co-showrunner of “Supergirl” on The CW.
+Robert Rovner serves as executive producer/co-showrunner of the hit series “Supergirl” on The CW.

 Born and raised in Connecticut, Rovner received his B.S. in Mass Communication from Boston University and later matriculated for his law degree at UCLA School of Law.
 He began his professional career in the mailroom of Hearst Entertainment.